isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-Flag statements that are just a temporary
+Flag statements that are just a temporary.

 ### <a name="Res-empty"></a>ES.85: Make empty statements visible